Bond Yield Calculator

 30-year gilt: approximately 20% price drop.

-This is why 30-year gilts lost 30-40% during 2022's rapid rate rise — not because the country government became riskier, but because the pricing arithmetic demanded those drops to match new market rates.
+This is why 30-year gilts lost 30-40% during 2022's rapid rate rise — not because the UK government became riskier, but because the pricing arithmetic demanded those drops to match new market rates.
 Investors holding to maturity recover full principal; those who need to sell during rate rises realise the loss.

 Reinvestment risk on yield-to-maturity